liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 - any property of the booking object is missing or empty.

-In this case your server should return a status code of 400.
+In this case your server should return a status code of 400, and should NOT store the booking in the bookings array.

 (Advanced note: people don't actually agree on the best status code for this situation.)